Plantsville, Connecticut: 2020 census

+2000 census

 At the time of the 2000 Census, there were a total of 10,387 people living within the Plantsville Zip Code Tabulation Area.
 The median age was 38.3.

-The median home value in Plantsville is $255,500.
+Demographic estimates

+According to the 2020–2024 American Community Survey 5-year estimates, the median value of owner-occupied housing units in the Plantsville census-designated place was $296,400.

 Attractions

 The Plantsville Historic District is a historic district that was listed on the National Register of Historic Places in 1988.
 The district was recognized for its diversity of 19th and early 20th-century residential and industrial architecture, encompassing a century's development of the community as an industrial village.
 Notable buildings include the 1866 Plantsville Congregational Church, one of the state's finest examples of Gothic Revival architecture, designed by Josiah Cleveland Cady.

 Education

 There are three schools located in Plantsville: Plantsville School, Strong Elementary School, and John F. Kennedy Middle School.